pbridd/lzrw1-compression-core/README.md

 To run the compressor testbench, use the folliwing steps:

+1. cd into the root of this repository

-1. Run `make run_compressor_testbench`
+2. Run `make run_compressor_testbench`

-2. Once questasim is launched via commandline, enter `run -all`.
+3. Once questasim is launched via commandline, enter `run -all`.

-3. If the test was successful, you should see output that contains the number of assertions checked, the input string, and the compressed output.
+4. If the test was successful, you should see output that contains the number of assertions checked, the input string, and the compressed output.

 ### Emulating the compressor